tdsmale/tdsmale.github.io/Jungian.md

 #### LSE / ESTJ / ESTj / Equerry (Shadow: Brigand).
 Conscientious Servant.
 Putting things to good use.

-Determined to finds a satisfying, practical use in all things to better maintain their habitat.
+Finds a satisfying, practical use in things to better maintain their habitat.
 - Natural: Stability.
 Naturally promotes pragmatic equilibrium.
 - Constructive: Affirmation.
 Finds it constructive to observe inherent quality.
 - Obligation: Catharsis.
 Feels obligated to try and promote a purgative atmosphere.